A UNIQUE SITE

 For up-to-date information on the Port Lands Flood Protection Project, construction timelines, and accessibility visit: www.waterfrontoronto.ca and www.portlandsto.ca

-The new island, Ookwemin Minising, in the Port Lands has been planned as a major attraction, with unprecedented recreational access to water for fishing, kayaking, canoeing, and paddle boarding; a 3.5k person event lawn; extensive playgrounds; picnic areas; and 6.1km of pedestrian and cycling trails.
+Ookwemin Minising, the new island in the Port Lands, has been planned as a major attraction, with unprecedented recreational access to water for fishing, kayaking, canoeing, and paddle boarding; a 3.5k person event lawn; extensive playgrounds; picnic areas; and 6.1km of pedestrian and cycling trails.
 Biidaasige park also includes an Indigenous heritage, culture and ceremony layer that includes a ceremonial shade structure, space for Powwows, interpretive signage and wayfinding, and native plant communities.
 The Lassonde Art Trail adds a dynamic layer of public art for all visitors to enjoy as part of their experience of this new island park system.

 The project is being implemented by Waterfront Toronto with parks designed by MVVA that include: